-But are they different?
+But, are they different?
 Let’s go through it in this #EngVocab session of Bite-size vs Pocket-size session

 In terms of learning/education, the third definition fits best.
-It also metaphorically fit the first definition – Bite-size = small enough to fit in the mouth or be consumed in one/two bites.)
+It also metaphorically fit the first definition (small enough to fit in the mouth or be consumed in one/two bites.)
 So.
 “BBC GCSE Bitesize revision” would mean smaller size GCSE studies’ information that can be comprehended quicker by the pupils.

 “Pocket-size” is literally used to define something: of a size convenient for carrying in the pocket.
 So, “a Pocket-size English Dictionary” would literally mean the size of the dictionary can fit in your pocket.
 Yet, in reality most of the time it needs a really big pocket to fit it in though.
 So, “pocket size” is more of a size that is easily carried around for people, such as to be placed in a small bag or a jacket big pocket, or just carried by hand.